Welcome to the USS Washington-E!

 Posted on Thu Jan 22nd, 2026 @ 8:35pm by Ensign Janelle Barett

-Personal Log — Ensign Janelle Barett
+Personal Log, Ensign Janelle Barett

 I was selected for my first away mission today.

-And then I went to my quarters and stood there for a full minute doing absolutely nothing.
+Then I went to my quarters and stood there for a full minute doing absolutely nothing.

 » Personal Log - The Quiet